PBI-DataVizzle/forked_david_kaffod_hanna_Self-Service-Power-BI-Fabric/README.md

 - Empowering users to do more with data
 - Automating the boring stuff
 - Telling better stories with insights
-- Building scalable models that just work™
+- Building scalable models that just work

 ---